-Simulation interface lets designers analyse various simulation responses (like AC response, DC response, transient response) of their schematic in one of the above simulators.
+The simulation interface lets designers analyze various simulation responses (like AC response, DC response, transient response) of their schematic in one of the above simulators.
 This saves a lot of time for designers as they need not make a schematic separately in the simulation tool.

-Library creation and Components Wizard.
-DesignSpark PCB gives freedom to designers to create new schematic symbols, PCB footprints and join them to form components which can be added to the user-defined library.
+DesignSpark PCB gives freedom to designers to create new schematic symbols, PCB footprints and join them to form components that can be added to the user-defined library.
 Also, since schematic symbols and PCB footprints are separate entities in DesignSpark PCB, by using Components Wizard designers can create new components by providing a few parameters to pre-defined schematic symbols and PCB footprint.
 Components Wizard also helps designers link multiple schematic symbols with different PCB footprints and save the combinations as new components.